BDC Hamburger Icon

 How to get influencers to market your product

-Influencer marketing has become a more nuanced marketing tactic as social media marketing has changed and evolved.
+Influencer marketing has become a more nuanced marketing tactic as new-age social media marketing has evolved.
 Consider the following steps to find influencers and build lasting relationships.

 1. Find social media influencers in your niche.

-• BuzzSumo: The online platform BuzzSumo can help you pinpoint journalists and influencers using specific keywords.
+• BuzzSumo: The online platform BuzzSumo can help you use specific keywords to pinpoint journalists and influencers.
 You can find influencers by topic, content, followers and more.

 2. Build a solid relationship with social media influencers.

-After identifying ideal social media influencers, you must connect with them.
+After you identify ideal social media influencers, you must connect with them.
 This is where many marketers get ahead of themselves.
 Too often, they ask influencers to work with them before building a relationship.

 Building influencer relationships takes time, but it’s worth it.
 Here’s how to get started: